spine-tools/Spine-Toolbox/docs/source/dependencies.rst

 pyodbc psycopg2, and cx_Oracle) they want to use.
 These can be installed in Spine Toolbox when needed.
 If you want to deploy the application by using the provided *setup.py* file, you need to install *cx_Freeze* package (6.0b1 version or newer is recommended).
-All version numbers are minimum versions except for pyside2, where the version should be less than 5.12, which is not supported (yet).
+All version numbers are minimum versions except for pyside2, where the version should be 5.14.
+Version 5.15 is not supported (yet).

 Required packages
 -----------------